 Nominate Yourself For The 2020 Enterprise Architecture Awards

 Each year, Forrester and InfoWorld highlight the EA programs that have made a significant impact on their organizations — embracing the opportunities for helping their businesses be customer-led, insights-driven, fast, and connected.
 We are now accepting nominations for the 2020 Enterprise Architecture Awards.

 If you have a story to tell, we encourage you to submit it to the Forrester/InfoWorld 2020 Enterprise Architecture Awards.
 Describe how you are helping your firm succeed at its strategy, such as:

 - You helped your organization become an insights-driven business.

 - You guided the development and execution of a digital transformation strategy.

-- You helped your firm embrace Agile methods and scaled those methods to the enterprise.
+- You helped your firm embrace agile methods and scaled these methods to the enterprise.

-- Your team has cracked the nut of measuring EA’s contribution and value.
+- Your team cracked the nut of measuring EA’s contribution and value.